Local Search Rankings: The Content Gap Analysis

 ## The ROI Reality Check

-Content marketing delivers 3x more leads than paid search advertising, but only when executed consistently. **The local business challenge**: Most owners lack the time and expertise to maintain the publishing velocity required for competitive rankings.
+Content marketing delivers 3x more leads than paid search advertising, but only when executed consistently. **The service business challenge**: Most owners lack the time and expertise to maintain the publishing velocity required for competitive rankings.

 Consider the math: